rust-lang/leadership-council/procedures/synchronous-meetings.md

 All meetings are recorded, but consensus must be reached after the meeting on what do with the recording.
 The Council has no obligation to do anything with the recording.
 If after one week, consensus on what to do with the recording has not been reached, the default is to delete the recording.

 Recordings are usually used to ensure that the notes are correct and to optionally create automatic transcripts.
-Recordings can also *optionally* be made public, but only with consensus of all of those present on the recording.
+Recordings can also *optionally* be made public, but only with consent of all of those present on the recording.

 ## Meeting roles